G0LD3N-c0de/se_project_aroundtheus/README.md

 **Technologies**

-This project utilized Figma, HTML, and CSS.
-Important techniques include flexbox and grid layout.
+This project is a work-in-progress.
+Current technologies used in this project include HTML, CSS, Figma, and JavaScript.

 **Images**